 Delhi to Kedarnath is one of the most followed routes for pilgrims.
 Every year millions of devotees travel to Kedarnath Dham through Delhi, which is well-connected with major towns and cities of Uttarakhand.

 If you are looking for the best information about Delhi to Kedarnath Yatra, then you are at the right place.
-You should definitely take a look at the detailed information of the Delhi to Kedarnath route, the best time to visit, accommodation details, and important points to remember.
+You should look at the detailed information on the Delhi to Kedarnath route, the best time to visit, accommodation details, and important points to remember.

 How to plan Delhi to Kedarnath Yatra?

 Kedarnath Dham is a holy site, which is located in the Garhwal Himalayas of Uttarakhand.
 The visit to Kedarnath requires special preparations.
 Here is essential information which will help you while planning Delhi to Kedarnath trip: